micromouseonline/robot-notes/docs/sensors/switched-emitter-drive.md

 MOSFETs can bring distinct advantages in this application.
 Driving the gate of a MOSFET consumes almost no current so the load on the processor's GPIO pin is negligible.
 There is still a small resistor between the IO pin and the gate though.
 This is needed to limit the brief current spike when the MOSFET is initially turned on.
 A few hundred ohms is sufficient.
 More than that will slightly slow down the current pulse rise time.

 You will also see an additional resistor of 10kOhm from the gate to ground.
 This is a safety precaution to ensure reliable operation of the device.
 During processor startup following a reset, or in the case of a poorly configured output pin, the gate may be left floating.
 That is, it might have no connection to any other part of the circuit.
 In that state, because it takes only very tiny gate currents to operate a MOSFET, you may find the device being turned on by stray signals.
-For exampl, simply touching the board may provide enough current to turn on the LED.
+For example, simply touching the board may provide enough current to turn on the LED.
 The resistor between gate and ground, R10, ensures that the transistor is always turned off unless the processor explicitly turns it on.

-Selection of a suitabl MOSFET is not terribly simple.
+Selection of a suitable MOSFET is not terribly simple.
 Common parts for through-hole use may need surprisingly high voltages between the gate and ground ($V_{gs}) before they fully turn on.
 Even then they may not be able to pass the design current.
 Parts like the ZVN4306A are useful only if your processor can provide 5 Volts on its output pins.

 Many surface mount parts, like the DMG3202U, are much better suited to the task and can easily pass 1 Amp with only 3 Volts at the gate .

 #### Calculating Current with R8

-Just like the bipolar version, the amount of current throughthe LED will depend upon the supply voltage, $V_{LED}$ and the value of the resistor R8.
+Just like the bipolar version, the amount of current through the LED will depend upon the supply voltage, $V_{LED}$ and the value of the resistor R8.
 The better MOSFETs, like DMG3202U, have on-state resistances ($R_{DS(ON)}$) of only a few tens of milliOhms and so they can be ignored for this purpose.
 Even with a current of 1 Amp, the MOSFET might only have a voltage drop of around 20 milliVolts.
 It is only necessary to consider the LED forward voltage drop.
 For example, with a supply voltage of 3.3 Volts an IR LED like SFH4550 could operate at 500 mA with a value for R8 of

 $$
 R8 = \frac{3.3 - 2.0}{0.5} = 2.6\Omega